owasp-dep-scan/dep-scan/README.md

 ## Kubernetes and Cloud apps

-dep-scan could auto detect most cloud applications and kubernetes manifest files.
+dep-scan could auto-detect most cloud applications and Kubernetes manifest files.
 Pass the argument `-t yaml-manifest` to manually specify the type.

 ## Alternatives

-[Dependency Check](https://github.com/jeremylong/DependencyCheck) is considered to be the industry standard for open-source dependency scanning.
-After personally using this great product for a number of years I decided to write my own from scratch partly as a dedication to this project.
-By using a streaming database based on msgpack and using json schema, dep-scan is more performant than dependency check in CI environments.
-Plus with support for GitHub advisory source and grafeas report export and submission, dep-scan is on track to become a next-generation dependency audit tool
+[Dependency Check](https://github.com/jeremylong/DependencyCheck) is considered the industry standard for open-source dependency scanning.
+After personally using this great product for many years, I decided to write my own from scratch, partly as a dedication to this project.
+By using a streaming database based on msgpack and using JSON schema, dep-scan is more performant than dependency check in CI environments.
+Plus, with support for GitHub advisory source and grafeas report export and submission, dep-scan is on track to become a next-generation dependency audit tool.

-There are a number of other tools that piggy back on Sonatype [ossindex](https://ossindex.sonatype.org/) API server.
-For some reason, I always felt uncomfortable letting a commercial company track the usage of various projects across the world. dep-scan is therefore 100% private and guarantees never to perform any tracking!
+Several other tools piggyback on Sonatype [ossindex](https://ossindex.sonatype.org/) API server.
+For some reason, I always felt uncomfortable letting a commercial company track the usage of various projects worldwide. dep-scan is, therefore, 100% private and guarantees never to perform any tracking!

 ### Trivy, grype etc

-These mature projects are considered the benchmark for container, filesystem and registry scanning. dep-scan is yet to be benchmarked against these projects for quality of results and performance. dep-scan even uses Trivy for container SBoM generation via cdxgen-binary-plugins, although this would change in the future.
+These mature projects are considered the benchmark for container, filesystem and registry scanning. dep-scan is yet to be benchmarked against these projects for results and performance. dep-scan even uses Trivy for container SBoM generation via cdxgen-binary-plugins, although this would change in the future.
 I aspire to make dep-scan outperform these projects with simplicity and **actionable results**.
-The CVE insights offered by dep-scan could be used for prioritization to reduce the number of package updates and container rebuilds already.
+The CVE insights offered by dep-scan could be used for prioritization to reduce the number of package updates and container rebuilds.